top of page

 Steps to Implement MFA in Your Organization

-Before launching MFA, take stock of your existing systems.
-Determine which assets require the most protection and should be prioritized for MFA rollout.
-Focus on high-risk areas, such as:
+Before you start with MFA, review your current systems.
+Identify which assets need the most protection and should get MFA first.
+Focus on high-risk areas like:

 • Email accounts (often a gateway to sensitive data)